-Esther Jane Williams (born August 8, 1921, died June 6, 2013) is a retired United States competitive swimmer and movie star, famous for her musical films that featured elaborate performances with swimming and diving.
+Esther Jane Williams (born August 8, 1921, died June 6, 2013) is a retired United States competitive swimmer and movie star.
+She isfamous for her musical films that featured elaborate performances with swimming and diving.

 Esther Williams Early years

-She appeared with swimming star Johnny Weismuller in Billy Rose’s ‘Aquacade’ during the San Francisco World’s Fair, 1939-41, where she first attracted attention from Metro-Goldwyn-Mayer scouts, as she noted in her autobiography.
-She also had to fend off the amorous attentions of Weismuller, whom she said acted as if he were Tarzan on and off the screen.
+She appeared with swimming star Johnny Weismuller in Billy Rose’s ‘Aquacade’ during the San Francisco World’s Fair, 1939-41.
+There she first attracted attention from Metro-Goldwyn-Mayer scouts, as she noted in her autobiography.
+She also had to fend off the amorous attentions of Weismuller.
+She said he acted as if he were Tarzan on and off the screen.

 Esther Williams Career